How to choose your Niche

 There are many ways to come up with your niche.
-I will discus some of them here and you may come up with other ways on your own.
+I will discuss some of them here and you may come up with other ways on your own.

 - What are you interested in or passionate about? – Many people pick a niche from something they are interested in or love doing.
 The more you enjoy something, the easier it will be to stay focused and make sure your site succeeds.

-- Do you have any hobbies? – If you are interested in something, there are probably a lot of people out there with similar interest.
-Gardening, model trains, wood working, etc.
+- Do you have any hobbies? – If you are interested in something, there are probably a lot of people out there with similar interests.
+Gardening, model trains, woodworking, etc.